navidrome/website/content/en/docs/usage/library/artwork.md

 Navidrome serves resized artwork as WebP for better compression and performance.
 The `CoverArtQuality` [config option][advanced-configuration] controls the encoding quality for WebP output (default: `75`).

-Animated GIFs embedded in or associated with your music files are preserved during resize — they are converted to animated WebP using ffmpeg.
+Animated GIFs embedded in or associated with your music files are preserved during resize.
+They are converted to animated WebP using ffmpeg.

 [advanced-configuration]: /docs/usage/configuration/options/#advanced-configuration